 Because of the way the body processes drugs and alcohol, many addicted people can string together a few days or maybe even a week of sobriety.
 Then, the severe cravings hit.
-This is because the body is finally processing all of the residual toxins from the last use, which is usually when cravings take over like a beast.
+This is because the body is finally processing all of the residual toxins from the last use, which is usually when cravings take over as a beast.
 These cravings are usually so overwhelming, even the most determined person will give in to the cravings and use their drug of choice again.

 If you have a problem with drugs or alcohol, you need help to recover.
 Willpower alone will not bring you any lasting relief.
 Willpower is not the way to reduce cravings and combat the disease of addiction.
 To find real recovery from addiction, you need professional addiction treatment from a team of medical professionals, or, at the very least, you need the support of a 12-Step group.